-The Metropolitan Government of Nashville and Davidson County (the "Metropolitan Government") is issuing its \$\ \ General Obligation Refunding Bonds, Series 2021A (the "Series 2021A Bonds") and \$\\\\\ \ General Obligation Refunding Bonds, Series 2021B (Federally Taxable) (the "Series 2021B Bonds" and, together with the Series 2021A Bonds are referred to herein as the "Series 2021 Bonds").
-The Series 2021 Bonds are being issued by the Metropolitan Government pursuant to the Local Government Public Obligations Act of 1986, Tennessee Code Annotated §§ 9-21-101 et seq., as amended (the "Act"), the Charter of The Metropolitan Government of Nashville and Davidson County, Tennessee authorized in referendum \] duly adopted by the Metropolitan County on June 28, 1962, as amended (the "Charter") and to the Metro Government's Resolution No. [RS2021-
+The Metropolitan Government of Nashville and Davidson County (the "Metropolitan Government") is issuing its \$ General Obligation Improvement Bonds, Series 2021C (the "Series 2021C Bonds").
+The Series 2021C Bonds are being issued by the Metropolitan Government pursuant to the Local Government Public Obligations Act of 1986, Tennessee Code Annotated §§ 9-21-101 et seq., as amended (the "Act"), the Charter of The Metropolitan Government of Nashville and Davidson County, Tennessee authorized in referendum on June 28, 1962, as amended (the "Charter") and the Metropolitan Government's Resolution No. RS2021- duly adopted by the Metropolitan County Council of the Metropolitan Government (the "Metropolitan Council") on January 5, 2021 (the "Bond Resolution").